xbrowsersync/api/README.md

 ![xBrowserSync](https://raw.githubusercontent.com/xBrowserSync/xbrowsersync.github.io/master/assets/img/logo-150.png "xBrowserSync")

-[xBrowserSync](http://xbrowsersync.org/) is a completely free and open source tool for syncing your browser data between your browsers and devices.
-For full details, see http://xbrowsersync.org.
+xBrowserSync is a completely free and open source tool for syncing your browser data between your browsers and devices.
+For full details, see [www.xbrowsersync.org](https://www.xbrowsersync.org/).

 This repository contains the source code for the REST service API that client applications communicate with.
 If you'd like to run your own xBrowserSync service on your [Node.js](https://nodejs.org/) web server, follow the installation steps below.

-Once configured, you can begin syncing your browser data to your xBrowserSync service, and if you're feeling generous, [allow others to sync their data to your service](http://xbrowsersync.org/connect/) also!
+Once configured, you can begin syncing your browser data to your xBrowserSync service, and if you're feeling generous, [allow others to sync their data to your service](https://www.xbrowsersync.org/#getinvolved) also!

 # Prerequisites